 These properties of the server certificate will be preserved/mimicked without these properties being evaluated in the policy.
 That means, there is no need for these properties to be evaluated for SWG to preserve this behavior.

-2. Properties which take a configuration/ setting (few examples listed below, but not limited to these)
+2. Properties that take a configuration/ setting (a few examples are listed below, but not limited to these)

 - Revocation status

-For these to be mimicked, at least one of the "property which takes configuration" must be evaluated in the policy.
-For example, for "revocation status" to be mimicked, in the policy during "Certificate Verification", at least one property which takes configuration must be evaluated.
+For these to be mimicked, at least one of the "property that takes configuration" must be evaluated in the policy.
+For example, for "revocation status" to be mimicked, in the policy during "Certificate Verification", at least one property that takes configuration must be evaluated.
 For example, a sample rule like below must be evaluated.